ykkimhgu/course-doc/ec-course/lab/lab-timer-and-pwm-eval/lab-timer-and-pwm.md

 * ecTIM.h, ecTIM.c
 * ecPWM.h, ecPWM.c

 Declare and define the following functions in your library.
-You must update your header files located in the directory `EC \lib\`.
+You must update your header files located in the directory `EC \include\`.

 **ecTIM.h**